reubenstr/ElectroPup/README.md

 ### Raspberry Pi - Quadruped Hardware Driver

-The quadruped is driven by a Raspberry Pi 4 with 2GB RAM.
+The quadruped is driven by a Raspberry Pi 4 (2GB RAM, more may be required for advanced future features).
 A Raspberry Pi 5 should work but is untested (there are GPIO driver differences).

 ### STM32 - Auxiliary Board